tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_to_excel.md

 * _Hypervisor Technology_, this specifies the technology that is used to run the hypervisor.
 Ex.
 VMware ESXi, Hyper-V.

-* _Servers_, this field is used to create associations as you import the rest of your inventory, in this instance, _Servers_ refers to the server (host name) hosting the hypervisor.
+* _Servers_, As you import other records, (ex.
+Applications, Databases) this field is used to find the correct Server and create those dependencies.

     {% include note.html content="Make sure your server inventory (when importing virtual servers) contains a field `Cluster` that points back to the Virtualization Cluster it is part of." %}